A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island of Gods!

 NUSA PENIDA DAY TRIP – DO IT YOURSELF

-Here is an overview of the DIY Nusa Penida Day Trip Itinerary #1
+Here is an overview of the DIY Nusa Penida One Day Itinerary #1

 The drive towards Crystal Bay is an experience in itself, passing through local villages and palm tree lined roads, eventually coming to a dead end on the beachfront.

-The Angels Billabong can be found on the far most western tip on Nusa Penida’s coastline.
+The Angels Billabong can be found on the far most western tip of Nusa Penida’s coastline.

 When you arrive at Angel’s Billabong there is a parking lot on the cliffs you will be asked to pay a parking fee of 10,000 IDR.